bikeshaving/crank/website/documents/index.md

 renderer.render(<CyclingName />, document.body);
 ```

 Components rerender based on explicit `this.refresh()` calls.
-This level of
-precision means you can put side-effects wherever you want.
+This degree of precision means you can put side-effects wherever you want.

 Stop asking your framework “why did you render?”
-Never “memoize” a callback
+Never “memoize” a callback ever again.
+Be messy with confidence, knowing that Crank won’t change how components run.
-ever again.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";